-A trendy B&B with 14 rooms in a converted Georgian house in Kemptown, has 14 rooms.
-They’re small, but chic with it, with wet rooms and REN toiletries.
-Views are of the garden or the sea and both wifi and bottled water are free.
-Breakfast is a continental buffet, and there’s an honesty bar in the lounge for guests (open until 11pm).
+This trendy B&B, based in a converted Georgian house in Kemptown, has 14 rooms.
+They’re small, but chic with it, with wet rooms and REN products for toiletries.
+You’ll get view of the garden or sea; wi-fi and bottle water are included.
+Breakfast comes in the form of continental buffet – plus, there’s an honesty bar in the lounge for guests that’s open until 11pm.

-This 140-room hotel offers a sleek, no-nonsense stay, in a location bang next to the railway station, with the North Laine shops just yards away.
-Rooms are simple but decently equipped, with TVs and free wifi; family rooms have sofa beds.
-There’s a bar and a restaurant where a hot breakfast buffet is served until noon at weekends (10am Monday to Friday, and noon at weekends.
+Brighton’s Ibis branch offers a typically no-frills, no-fuss, no-nonense experience, in a location just beside the train station with the North Laine shops just yards away.
+Rooms are simple, but well equipped, with TVs and free wi-fi;family rooms come with sofa beds.
+There’s an on-site bar and a restaurant, where a hot breakfast buffet is served until 10am Monday to Friday, and noon at weekends.
 Perfect if you require a little lie-in after the previous night’s festivities.

 Kipps Backpackers Hostel

-Handy for the North Laine, and just ten minutes from the train station – Kipps is handing for the North Laine.
+Based opposite the staggeringly OTT Royal Pavilion – and just ten minutes from the train station – Kipps is handing for the North Laine.
 You’ll find the usual bunks and dorms at this hostel, as well as private rooms, some with en suites, with TVs and tea and coffee-making facilities.
-Wifi is free throughout the hostel, and there’s a self-catering kitchen (open 2-11pm), a lounge and a bar.
+Wi-fi is free throughout the hostel, and there’s a self-catering kitchen open 2pm to 11pm, a lounge and a bar.

-This being Brighton, there’s naturally an environmentally-aware B&B, Paskins has 19 rooms in two handsome townhouses in Kemptown.
-Decor is a mix of Edwardian, art deco and modern; rooms run from singles to triples and there’s a four-poster in one.
-All have toiletries, tea and coffee-making equipment and free wifi.
-Splendid breakfasts include a vegan fry-up; most of the produce is organic and an effort is made to source locally.
+This being Brighton, there’s naturally an environmentally-aware B&B in town.
+There’s 19 rooms across two swish Kemptown townhouses, and decor is a blend of Edwardian, art deco and modern.
+Rooms runs from singles all the way to triples – you’ll even find a four-poster in one of them.
+They all have toiletries, tea and coffee-making facilities and free wi-fi.
+Their fantastic breakfasts include a vegan fry-up; most of the produce is organic and an effort is made to source locally.
 A great one for eco fans.

-This B&B offers ‘affordable boutique luxury’ in a seafront square near Brighton Pier pitches.
-Rooms are designed around themes – so in the Garden of Eden has an outdoor hot tub, for example.
+‘Affordable boutique luxury’ is what this seafront spot near Brighton Pier pitches.
+Rooms are designed around themes – so in the Garden of Eden, you’ll find an outdoor hot tub, for example.
 The Sussex suite is ideal for big families: it can accommodate up to six.
 Three of the rooms permit smoking; others allow dogs, if you want to bring your pooch to Brighton.
 Breakfasts include a vegan option.

-Super-simple, white-painted rooms at Seadragon come with blackout curtains, towels and free wifi.
-There are doubles, twins and four (bunk) bed dorms.
-A kitchen is on hand for self-catering (a buffet breakfast is available too), and the lounge has a TV, books and board games.
-The hostel also offers a laundry service and bike hire.
+The clean, spare, white-painted rooms at this hostel come with blackout curtains, towels and free wi-fi.
+You’ll find doubles, twins and four (bunk) bed dorms.
+A kitchen is on-hand, too, for self-catering (a buffet breakfast is available too), and the lounge has a TV, books and board games.
+There’s also a laundry service and bike hire available at Seadragon.

 A classy-looking YHA in a prime position near the Royal Pavilion.
 Décor is bright and modern, and the choice of rooms runs from six-bed dorms to singles, via doubles and triples.
 Breakfast and towels are extra, though wifi is free.
 There’s a restaurant, bar, kitchen and lounge (with TV and board games).